Butch Hartman (racing driver): USAC stock cars

 Hartman won his second USAC Stock car title in 1972.
 He had a consistent season with nine top-five finishes in eighteen races.
 He had one start in NASCAR's Grand National division; the fifth-place finish was his highest finish in his NASCAR career.
 The event was FIA sanctioned and USAC drivers were encouraged to race in the event.
 He got a Junie Donlavey ride after USAC regular Ramo Stott has a second-place finish at Talladega Superspeedway earlier that season.
 The 1973 USAC season had 16 races.
 He won seven races and had 12 top-five finishes to record his third straight championship.

 Hartman was trailing Norm Nelson by 40 points going into the final race of the 1974 USAC season.
-He won the race at Des Moines; Nelson finished 7th and Hartman won the title by 30 points.
+He won the race at Des Moines; Nelson finished seventh and Hartman won the title by 30 points.
 In the 19 race season, Hartman had won eight races to record his fourth straight championship.
 Hartman battled Ramo Stott for the 1975 championship, but a blown motor at the Governor's Cup 250 at the Milwaukee Mile ended his title hopes causing him to finish second in the season points.
 Hartman surprised people by switching to a Chevrolet Camaro for the 1976 USAC stock car season which he won his fifth championship in the new car.

 Hartman was critical of USAC's promotion of its stock car series compared to how the sanctioning body promoted its championship cars and how NASCAR billed its stock cars. "…nobody ever heard of our stock car racing circuit.
 We get second billing everywhere to the championship cars.
 Here I am a two-time champion (in 1972) and nobody knows who I am."

-In 1977, he decided to race in NASCAR's top division, then called the Winston Cup.
+In 1977, Hartman decided to race in NASCAR's top division, then called the Winston Cup.
 As a five-time USAC stock car champion, he had been receiving less money and received a lower billing at USAC stock car races than USAC champ car and NASCAR stock car drivers.
-He competed in 11 events and finished 31st in season points, with two Top 10 finishes in a Chevrolet Chevelle.
+He competed in 11 events and finished 31st in season points, with two top-ten finishes in a Chevrolet Chevelle.
 He competed in one NASCAR event in 1978 and another in 1979 before returning to USAC.
-He had to use #00, as another driver had taken #75.
+He had to use No. 00, as another driver had taken No. 75.
 USAC's stock car series had become stagnant, and it was gone by 1985.
 Hartman had retired in the early 1980s.

 Awards

-He was inducted in the National Dirt Late Model Hall of Fame in 2004 for his USAC Stock Car championships and scoring "hundreds of feature wins and track titles in long career."
+Hartman was inducted in the National Dirt Late Model Hall of Fame in 2004 for his USAC Stock Car championships and scoring "hundreds of feature wins and track titles in long career."

 Personal life

-He was the son of Dick Hartman, owner of Hartman, White, Autocar in Zanesville, OH.
+He was the son of Dick Hartman, owner of Hartman, White, Autocar in Zanesville, Ohio.
 He was the nephew of Hartman, mentioned in the base article.
 Hartman's youngest son Bart Hartman became a racer; as of 2007 he raced dirt late models in Ohio.